aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-user-defined-cells/_index.md

 Use the following code in your Java application to create user-defined cell in the shapesheet using Aspose.Diagram for Java.
 #### **Programming Samples**
-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-UserDefinedCells-CreateUserDefinedCellInShapeSheet-CreateUserDefinedCellInShapeSheet.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-UserDefinedCells-CreateUserDefinedCellInShapeSheet-CreateUserDefinedCellInShapeSheet.java" >}}
 ## **Retrieve User-defined Cells from Shapesheet**
 Aspose.Diagram for Java API allows developers to retrieve user-defined cells from shapesheet.
 This example topic describes how to retrieve all user names for all shapes in a drawing.
 ### **Retrieve User-defined Cells**